Admissions Requirements and Process

 The minimum admission requirements for acceptance are a high school diploma and at least 60 semester hours of credit from an accredited college or university.
 Any student must be at least 18 years of age.
 The college credit must include at least 30 credits of general education or liberal arts courses.
 The four areas of humanities/fine arts, social/behavioral sciences, English/communications, and science/mathematics must be represented in the general education coursework.

 Academic success at the College is dependent upon the student’s ability to communicate in English.
 The ability to understand, speak, read, and write in English must be well-developed in order to learn material with full comprehension in a reasonable time period.
 Every effort should be made to perfect English skills prior to entering the college.
-Unless exempted by the Admissions Committee, students who are not native speakers of English must take Tests of English as a Foreign Language (TOEFL) OR Test of Spoken English (TSE) and achieve a score of at least 500 on the paper-based exam or 173 on the computer-based exam or 61 on the Internet based exam.
-The result of the examination determines if a student must take special courses in English prior to enrollment or if they may be allowed to take an English course while concurrently enrolled in the program.
+Unless exempted by the Admissions Committee, students who are not native speakers of English must take Tests of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) exam.
+The minimum required score is an overall score of 61 on the TOEFL or a level 6 on the IELTS.
+The result of the examination determines if a student must take special courses in English prior to enrollment or if he/she may be allowed to take an English course while concurrently enrolled in the program.

 Qualified applicants must submit the following items: